We outline the steps you need to take to become a cybersecurity specialist and enter a rewarding and exciting career path.

 Both types of learning are required if you are to become proficient in your chosen cybersecurity field.

-A holistic program enables you to adapt to technological changes since they greatly impact the cybersecurity landscape.
-To be a cybersecurity specialist, you must be able to apply the acquired hands-on experience to adapt to new cybersecurity trends.
+A holistic program enables you to adapt to technological changes since they significantly impact the cybersecurity landscape.
+A cybersecurity specialist must be able to apply hands-on experience to adapt to new trends.
 A holistic cybersecurity program provides such capabilities.

 Understand the cybersecurity industry

-It is important to first understand the industry before embarking on a cybersecurity career.
+It is vital to first understand the industry before embarking on a cybersecurity career.
 You should:

 - Have an understanding the available cybersecurity jobs